mxmcv/Slingers/README.md

 <img src="https://github.com/user-attachments/assets/e81224e9-8c2b-4001-91e6-e393be242ff2" alt="Slingers" title="Play against a friend or the computer and experience the beautiful cityscapes" />

 Slingers is an interactive 2D game developed using JavaScipt, HTML, CSS, and the Canvas API.

-The game include real-time mechanics such as drag-and-drop aiming, dynamic environmental effects, and precise collision detection.
+The game includes real-time mechanics such as drag-and-drop aiming, dynamic environmental effects, and precise collision detection.